echo-cool/text-to-sql-t5/README.md

 - `{t5_ft, ft_scr, gemma}_test.pkl`

 Note that the predictions in each line of the .sql file or in each index of the list within the .pkl file must match each natural language query in 'data/test.nl' in the order they appear.

+For the LLM, even if you experimented with both models, you should submit only one `.sql` file and one `.pkl` file, corresponding to the model of your choice.
+Do not submit separate result files for each model.